xbenov/gcomp-rescue/ATTACK-Database-server-game.md

 ### Hints:
 <details>
-  <summary>HINT 1</summary>
+  <summary>HINT</summary>

--   Here are the msfconsole commands you will need to use: search, use, options, set, run
+-   Here are the `msfconsole` commands you will need to use: `search`, `use`, `options`, `set`, `run`
--   When you start msfconsole and search for “phpmyadmin“, you can type “use #”, where # is the number of the search result.
+-   When you start `msfconsole` and search for “phpmyadmin“, you can type `use #`, where # is the number of the search result.
--   For the TARGETURI option, remember from Task 1 what was the main directory of the web application and just put it before the /index.php that’s set as default.
+-   For the TARGETURI option, remember from Task 1 what was the main directory of the web application and just put it before the `/index.php` that’s set as default.
 </details>

 ## Task 3: Exploit